-- The last topics concern general construction safety, items like the importance of housekeeping, or working with your tools safely, proper lifting techniques, working on or around heavy equipment, and using aerial lifts safely. - Safety and housekeeping go hand-in-hand on the jobsite.
-Whether it's pounding down nails, eliminating trip-hazards or fire-hazards or just a way to stay better organized, your clean job will not only be a safer job but far more productive. - Next, always use your tools safely, whether they're power tools or hand tools.
-First, inspect them before use. - If they're not in good condition; don't use them.
-Either dispose of them or tag them out of service until that tool can be fixed. - No safety orientation would be complete without discussing proper lifting techniques, as all too many construction workers still injure their backs every year. - Back injuries happen because many workers instinctively and incorrectly use their backs to lift and not their legs.
-After making this mistake, and lifting this way many, many times, their back finally gives way. - Don't kid yourselves; back injuries cause real pain and can change your life.
-So the most important thing about lifting safety isn't how to lift something the right way, because most of you know that, but to always remember to lift safely each and every time you pick something up. - Workers on any aerial lift should use fall protection and tie-off in any lift at all times.
-Also, you should inspect the aerial lift each day before use and you should be safety-trained to operate each specific lift. - Be extra careful of both overhead and floor hazards when moving aerial lifts.
-Use a spotter if you need to. - If your job is to operate heavy equipment, you need to be trained and authorized to operate that equipment. - Always inspect your equipment before using it each day.
-That includes tires, brakes, other mechanical items; most heavy equipment also needs a fire extinguisher, a horn and a working back-up alarm.
+- Safety and housekeeping go hand-in-hand on the jobsite.
+Your clean job will not only be a safer job but far more productive. - No safety orientation would be complete without discussing proper lifting techniques, as all too many construction workers still injure their backs every year. - Back injuries happen because many workers instinctively and incorrectly use their backs to lift and not their legs.
+After making this mistake, and lifting this way many, many times, their back finally gives way. - So the most important thing about lifting safety isn't how to lift something the right way, because most of you know that, but to always remember to lift safely each and every time you pick something up. - If your job is to operate heavy equipment, you need to be trained and authorized to operate that equipment. - Always inspect your equipment before using it each day.
+Workers on any aerial lift should use fall protection and tieoff in any lift at all times - Lastly, but most important, if your equipment has a seatbelt, always use that seatbelt.
+Make it a habit for you and your family.
+It's a sure-fire way to add years to your life.